greenwichgonetoofar

 Dear Councillors,

-Congratulations on becoming leader and deputy leader of the council.
-The pledge in Cllr Okereke’s press release, that you aim to put “residents at the heart of every decision we make”, offers a truly welcome starting point to your leadership.
-Based on our experience of dealing with the council, however, it will not happen simply because you believe it should.
+We wrote to you last year congratulating you on becoming leader and deputy leader of the council.
+The pledge in Cllr Okereke’s press release, that you aim to put “residents at the heart of every decision we make”, offered a truly welcome starting point to your leadership.
+We are now disillusioned with the unacceptable way in which your pledge was dishonoured.

 Yours sincerely,